robots-make-art-too/template/Quiz1.md

    > save your screenshots for later
    > `![image](/img/image.png "Image info")`
+   > hint: that was the format for including an image in an `.md` file...

 2. Say Hello:
    - [] find the `#Quiz-1` channel on the `EECS 17xx Discord` server